Year 9 Options

 The Year 9 Options Process

-In Year 9, you will select some of the subjects you would like to study in Years 10 and 11.
+In Year 9, you will begin an exciting stage of your education by choosing some of the subjects you would like to study in Years 10 and 11.
 This is referred to as your ‘Options’.

 What should I choose?

-Lots of people might ask you “what do you want to do/where do you want to be?” in five, ten, twenty or even thirty years’ time.
-That is a really difficult question to answer right now but rest assured you cannot choose “wrong” Options.
-Whatever you do – do it to the very best of your ability and it will open doors for you.
+You might hear people ask, “what do you want to do?” or “where do you want to be in five, ten, twenty or even thirty years’ time?”.
+That is a tough question to answer right now, but rest assured you cannot choose the “wrong” options.
+Whatever you choose, commit to doing your very best, and it will open doors for you.

-How do you like to learn?
-Are you more academic or do you like to learn in practical ways?
+• How do you like to learn?
+Are you more academic or do you prefer practical, hands-on learning?

-Do not choose subjects because of the teacher or because your friends are choosing them.
+• Do not choose a subject because of the teacher or because your friends are choosing it.

 Why does it matter?